wattyven/basic-discord-bot/README.md

 # A Basic Discord Bot

-a silly little bot that returns searches for anime and other media, and has basic chat functionality. more to come.
+a silly little bot that returns searches for anime and other media. more to come.

 leverages the anilist graphql apiv2 for search results and recommendations.